604.736.1640 Vancouver, British Columbia

 • Return the leg to its resting position.

-While carrying out this workout action on one leg, ensure that the other leg is resting to reduce the strain on the back.
+While performing this workout on one leg, ensure that the other leg is resting to reduce the strain on the back.

 Although there is no standard routine for this exercise, three times daily, ten repetitions for each leg should suffice.
 However, the number of reps can be altered at your loved one’s discretion.